roshantaneja/School_Notes/docs/History/Research Project/rough draft.md

 ### A Brief History.
 The internet started in the late 1960s as a method for government researchers to share information.
 Computers in the 60s were large and clunky and a nuisance.
 Before the internet, information could only be shared if one traveled to the computer's location or was documented on a magnetic tape and shipped through the postal system.
 Another catalyst of the internet was the heating tensions of the cold war.
 The US Defense Dept. wanted to ensure a method of information dissemination even after a nuclear fallout (Tot, Ivan).
 Their necessity took the shape of ARPANET (Advanced Research Projects Agency Network), the network that eventually evolved in infrastructure into the modern-day Internet.
 January 1st, 1983, is what most consider the creation of the modern internet.
 Until that point, most computers did not have a standardized method of communication with one another.
 A new protocol was established, Transfer Control Protocol/Internetwork Protocol (TCP/IP).
 This allowed different kinds of computers to "talk" with one another, regardless of the network.
 ARPANET and the Defense Dept. officially sanctioned TCP/IP as standard on Jan 1st, 1983, marking the birth of the "internet."

+fast forward about 6 years, and we meet Berners-Lee for the first time.
+Working at cern,

 III.
 Berners-Lee's motivations for royalty-free technology